curityio/nginx_oauth_proxy_module/README.md

 > **Context**: `location`

 An array of at least one trusted web origins where SPA clients will run in the browser.\
-Multiple web subdomains can be configured, though a single web domain is the most common use case:
+Multiple subdomains can be configured, though a single value is the most common use case:

 ```nginx
 location / {